Zoeterwoude

 Located to the southeast of Leiden and north of Zoetermeer, the municipality of Zoeterwoude consists of Gelderswoude, Weipoort, Westeinde, Zoeterwoude-Dorp, Zoeterwoude-Rijndijk and Zuidbuurt.

-Topography

-Dutch topographic map of Zoeterwoude, Sept.
-2014.
-Click to enlarge.

 History

 The name Zoeterwoude is first mentioned in a document from 1205, which references a certain "Florentius van Sotrewold".
 It is uncertain if this is a reference to the village.
 The first confirmed existence is from 1276 when Dirk van Santhorst received the "Soetrewold" fiefdom from Floris V, Count of Holland.

 Its municipal boundaries were set circa 1300.
 At that time it was one of the largest municipalities in the Netherlands, but later much land was annexed by surrounding cities, notably Leiden.
 In 1450, the first bridge between Leiderdorp and Zoeterwoude was built.
 In 1574, Zoeterwoude was burnt to the ground and its polders inundated by Leideners in order to increase the range of the city's cannons.
 Almost no inhabitants remained in Zoeterwoude.

 Around 1650, Zoeterwoude had been almost rebuilt and 50 years later it was prospering.
 After 1800, Leiden started a long series of annexations, reducing the land area of Zoeterwoude.

 In 1960, the A4 motorway was built and since 1966 it has been the municipal boundary between Leiden and Zoeterwoude.